tobiasjcat/ice_end/health.md

 - 2x Oil of Sharpness silvered arrows
 - 42x +1 arrows
 - 1x Arrows of flame     [[1d6]] fire damage
-- 10x +1 Rose Thorn Arrows
+- 3x +1 Rose Thorn Arrows
--- """
-Rose Thorn Arrow: On hit extra 1d4 piercing from thorns and target must make a Strength or Dexterity save equal to the wielder’s spellcasting DC or be ensared for 1d4 rounds (can attempt to Str / dex to get free each round), 1d4 piercing damage each round the ensnared/restrained creature moves.
+-- On hit extra 1d4 piercing from thorns and target must make a Strength or Dexterity save equal to the wielder’s spellcasting DC or be ensnared for 1d4 rounds (can attempt to Str / dex to get free each round), 1d4 piercing damage each round the ensnared/restrained creature moves.
-"""
 - Studded Leather +1 armor (light armor, 13 + dex mod)
 - 20x Whistling Arrows
 - Boar Spear